dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

  * OpenStack to SmartOS image converter (Hypervisor level) -- Snapshots an KVM image within OpenStack Glance and copies it to the target platform.
 Essentially converts the image format in between.
  * Relocator for the OpenStack block storage.
 Copies the data from the block storage device in OpenStack cinder onto the Filesystem of the VM running on KVM in SmartOS (which needs to be provisioned at this stage).
  * Reconfiguration of the node.js application's configuration file based on regular expressions.
 Change paths for node.js interpreter, and network configuration needed (IP of OpenStack Swift instance).

-(*should note that the object storage is not migrated - perhaps as it's not provided by openstack… it's S3*)

 When the relocation of the data parts (the VM image) is accomplished the Broker restarts the Virtual Machine on the target side.